The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Estimation of the ODTR

 Blip-based approaches aim to learn the blip, which implies an ODTR.
 A benefit of doing this is that one can look at the distribution of the predicted estimates of the blip for a given sample.
 Having the blip distribution allows one to identify the patients in a sample who benefit most (or least, or little) from treatment.
 Additionally, estimating the blip function can allow for estimating the ODTR under resource constraints; for example, an ODTR in which only $k$\% of the population can receive treatment \citep{luedtke2016optimal}.
 Below we illustrate two methods of estimating the ODTR by way of the blip function (i.e., blip-based estimators of the ODTR).

 \paragraph{Single stage Q-learning} A plug-in estimator naturally follows from the above definition of the optimal rule.
-One can estimate $Q_n(A,W)$ using any regression-based approach for estimating an outcome regression and predict at $Q_n(1,W)$ and $Q_n(0,W)$.
-This provides an estimate of the blip: $B_n(W)=Q_n(1,W)-Q_n (0,W)$, which implies an estimate of the optimal rule: $d_n^*=\mathbb{I}[B_n (W)>0]$ \citep{kosorok2019precision, schulte2014q, kosorok2015adaptive, nahum2012q}.
+One can build the estimate $Q_n(A,W)$ of $Q_0(A,W)$ using any regression-based approach for estimating an outcome regression and predict at $Q_n(1,W)$ and $Q_n(0,W)$.
+This provides an estimate of the blip: $B_n(W)=Q_n(1,W)-Q_n (0,W)$, which implies an estimate of the optimal rule: $d_n^*(W)=\mathbb{I}[B_n (W)>0]$.

 \paragraph{Estimating the blip function}